Banana Crepes without Gluten, Sugar and Lactose!

 Finding delicious, healthy and allergy-friendly desserts and sweets is no easy task.
 We'd like to help with this great gluten-free, sugar-free and lactose-free banana crepe recipe!

 In this article, we’ll teach you how to prepare simple and delicious banana crepes.
-Equally important is that they’ll be suitable for everyone.
+Equally important is that they’ll be suitable for everyone!

-Many of us eat sweets with a certain amount of regret, since we know many aren’t healthy.
+Many of us eat sweets with a certain amount of regret.
+This is because we know many aren’t healthy.

 However, a balanced diet should allow us to indulge from time to time.
-After all, food shouldn’t be a source of frustration, but a source of of well-being.
+After all, food shouldn’t be a source of frustration but a source of well-being.

 The solution is to use recipes where we can replace the ingredients that we can’t digest well or are less healthy with lighter, more nutritious and more delicious ingredients.

 Most people love crepes.
-This French-inspired dessert can be sweet or savory and can be combined with many foods, making them perfect to eat at any time of the day.
+This French-inspired dish can be sweet or savory and can be combined with many foods.
+Their versatility makes them perfect to eat at any time of the day.

 On this occasion, we’ve opted for a sweet version that you can eat for breakfast, as a snack or as a dessert without feeling guilty.